FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 In these steps, the user never shares their credentials with the third-party app.
 Instead the app gains access based on interactions with the Authorization Server, but that Authorization Server is what confirms the user's identity.

-OAuth2 isn't the first authentication/authorization mechanism to act on behalf of the user.
+OAuth 2.0 isn't the first authentication/authorization mechanism to act on behalf of the user.
 Many authentication systems, including [Kerberos](https://web.mit.edu/kerberos/), operate in the same way.
 However OAuth2 is unique because its delegated authorization framework is the first to be widely accepted and to function across the web.

-### Additional OAuth2 Concepts
+### Additional OAuth 2.0 Concepts

 The authorization process consists of several parties, including the Resource Owner, the Resource Server, the Authorization Server, and the Client.
 As mentioned before, the third-party application obtains tokens from the Authorization Server and uses these tokens to access the resources held by the Resource Server.
 Like any other technical topic, there are common concepts and jargon worth knowing.
 These include: